The Impact of Thermal Fields on Rydberg Atom Radio Frequency Sensors

+The advantageous feature of the insensitivity to thermal fields is that coherent fields can, in principle, be detected below the thermal limit of an antenna.
+While the minimum field estimates are not below the thermal limit of an antenna, they can be coupled with resonators such as that found in Ref.~\cite{Amarloo25}.
+The enhancement from such a device can put the sensitivity well-below the thermal limit of an antenna.

+The reduction in sensitivity originates from the incoherence properties of the thermal field which broaden the EIT transmission feature.
+The thermal field affects the sensor only through this mechanism.
+Incoherent fields are difficult to detect due to their statistical properties.
+Rydberg atom sensors are not ideal for measurements of fields with widely fluctuating phase.
+Thermal fields, i.e. radiometry, and some types of electromagnetic interference (EMI), so-called broadband EMI, for example, will only manifest through the decay rates.
+The measure of how much fluctuation can be tolerated is also related to the bandwidth of the Rydberg sensor through the time-frequency relationship.

 We have experimentally demonstrated and explained the impact of incoherent thermal radiation on Rydberg RF sensors.
 While the target coherent field drives well-defined quantum dynamics, e.g., Rabi oscillations, thermal fields cause population redistribution which affects the sensor by increasing the decay rates of the coherences involved in the optical detection and readout.
-The observed change in the EIT peak amplitude is less than 0.5\% for BBR temperatures up to 775.13~K. The work elucidates how thermal fields impact the sensitivity of Rydberg atom sensors and implies that it may be fundamentally possible to exceed the thermal limit of antennas.
+This will reduce the sensitivity of the Rydberg RF sensor originates from Rydberg transition broadening.
+We have found the sensitivity decreases as the BB temperature increases and formulated the RF sensitivity as a function of the black body temperature and found the sensitivity is reduced by 0.1~\% at $T_{\rm BB}=773.15 \rm~ K$.

 C.K. and A.T. acknowledge support from QRDI, National Research Council Canada.
 P.S., D.B. and J.S. acknowledge support from National Research Council Canada IoT: QSC (QSP-058-1 and QSP-105-1) and from DARPA (HR0011-21-C-0141).
 Any opinions, findings and conclusions or recommendations expressed are those of the author(s) and do not necessarily reflect the views of DARPA.